Marsy’s Law could hinder transparency for Nevada public records

 “There are more questions with the incident involving the trooper in that case because the information isn’t public,” she said.

-Las Vegas police officers have been involved in 20 shootings this year, and 10 of them have been fatal.
+Las Vegas police officers have been involved in 20 shootings this year, 10 of them fatal.

 For opponents to concentrate on South Dakota, where the law has been narrowly interpreted, is “really disingenuous,” said Will Batista, Marsy’s Law for Nevada state director.